henry-bao/INFO443-Project-2/README.md

 gulp runtests-parallel                   # Like runtests, but split across multiple threads.
 Uses a number of threads equal to the system
                                          # core count by default.
 Use --workers=<number> to adjust this.
-gulp baseline-accept                     # Replace the baseline test results with the results obtained from gulp runtests.
+gulp baseline-accept                     # Replace the baseline test results with the results obtained from gulp runtests. gulp lint                                # Runs eslint on the TypeScript source. gulp help                                # List the above commands.
 ```

 ## Applied Perspective: Evolution